Moodle app offline features

 Course features offline support

-- All course resources can be downloaded for offline (except URL)
+- All the course resources can be downloaded for offline (except URL)

-- All course activities are supported (except Chat and External tool)
+- All the course activities are supported (except Chat and External tool)

-- Some functionality for certain activity modules does not work offline, see below for more information.
+- Some functionality for certain activity modules does not work offline, see bellow for more information.

 The offline mode is disabled by default in Quiz and Lesson, however, the teacher can decide if they want to enable it.